 Please note that we have a no-smoking policy.
-We will consider well-behaved pets on request.
+We will consider well-behaved pets on request (sorry, no cats).

 We have taken over Troutbeck Cottage from the previous owners, Carol and Gordon Watson who ran the cottage for more than ten years.
 They had many positive comments from their guests.
 A few are shown below:

 “We had a wonderful week in your cottage.
 We were both stunned when we first arrived, the cottage is incredible!
 It really set the scene for a romantic time, especially curled up in front of the coal fire, and it is a superb base to explore Windermere and Ambleside”